 If a woman births during the night her partner will be allowed to accompany her to Maternity Base to help settle mum and baby, this will be for one hour.
 It will be at the discretion of the ward manager on shift to allow partners to stay overnight in exceptional circumstances.

-Visiting times for all other visitors, including only own children are between 2.30pm-3.30pm and 6.30pm-8pm.
+Visiting times for visitors, including only own children are between 3pm-8pm.

-Delivery Suite and MLU
+Delivery Suite and Midwifery Led Unit

 The Delivery Suite and MLU do not have 'visiting times', but two birthing partners are permitted to accompany you throughout your labour.